Jethet/vanillaJS-audio-tour/README.markdown

 **Backlog**  PLEASE ADD OR DELETE

+In a later phase, possible options to consider are:
 * add functionality to choose a language
 * add functionality to star places as favourites
 * add functionality to save a map of the tour